satisfactorymodding/Documentation/beginners_guide/dependencies.rst

 - Wwise
 - Satisfactory Mod Loader (``xinput1_3.dll``)

-.. tip:: If you want to code something in C++, you also need the Satisfactory Mod Loader Source
+.. tip:: If you want to code something in C++, you'll also need the Satisfactory Mod Loader source code, which can be found `here <https://github.com/satisfactorymodding/SatisfactoryModLoader>`_.

-To much?
-Don't worry, we will guide you through each step of downloading and installing these dependencies.
+Don't worry, we'll guide you through each step of downloading and installing these dependencies.

 Satisfactory
 ''''''''''''
-This should be straight forward.
-Just buy, download and install Satisfactory from the Epic Games Launcher.
-And then try to play it.
+This should be pretty straightforward.
+Simply buy, download, and install Satisfactory from the Epic Games Launcher.
+Launch the game to ensure all files get set up correctly.

 .. hint:: You should **not** use the Experimental version of the game.
-Cause you would need to update the SF Source Code quite often.
+Although you can make mods for the experimental version, this branch changes more often and you'll likely need to edit your mod more often to stay up to date with this version.

 Unreal Engine 4
 '''''''''''''''
 This is much easier than you might think.
 Again, just go into the Epic Games Launcher and then select the Unreal Engine tab at the left-hand side of the launcher.
 Then click on the Download button in the upper right-hand corner.
 A window should pop-up and ask you what version you want to download.
-Select the current engine version of satisfactory, 4.21.
+Select the current engine version of Satisfactory, 4.21.
-Also, remember to select your wanted installation folder.
+Also, remember to select your desired installation folder.

-.. warning:: Unreal Engine 4 is quite big, especially if you want to install the source and the debug code.
-You should be really sure where you want to install Unreal.
+.. warning:: Unreal Engine 4 is quite a large download, especially if you want to install the source and the debug code.
+Keep this in mind in case you want to move the install location later.

 Visual Studio
 '''''''''''''
-Visit the `Visual Studio <https://visualstudio.com/>`_ Page and select ``Community`` under ``Visual Studio-IDE``/``Download Visual Studio``, then download the installer.
+Visit the `Visual Studio <https://visualstudio.com/>`_ website and select ``Community`` under ``Visual Studio-IDE``/``Download Visual Studio``, then download the installer.
 Now when you opened it, click again on Visual Studio Community and keep the default settings.
-Hit Install and wait until the Installation process finished.
+Hit Install and wait for the installation process to finish.

 Visual C++ 15
 '''''''''''''
-This is just important for users of Visual Studio 2019.
-Cause VS 17 should have already installed what you need.
+This step is only required for users of Visual Studio 2019, since Visual Studio 17 should already have this installed.
-Open the visual studio installer again and click on the ``change`` button of your installation.
+Open the Visual Studio installer again and click on the ``change`` button of your installation.
 If not already selected, select ``Desktop development with C++``.
 Now open the sidebar on the right-hand side and select under ``Desktop development with C++`` the option ``VS 2015 C++-Buildtools``.
-Hit save and wait until the installation process finished.
+Hit save and wait for the installation process to finish.

-.. tip:: If it doesn't work, you can find the manual download `here <https://www.microsoft.com/de-de/download/details.aspx?id=48145>`_
+.. tip:: If the automatic installer doesn't work, you can find the manual download `here from Microsoft <https://www.microsoft.com/de-de/download/details.aspx?id=48145>`_.

 Wwise
 '''''